System Design Space

 Introduction

-“Grokking Continuous Delivery” is Christie Wilson's book from Google on building continuous delivery from the first checks to confident releases.
+“Grokking Continuous Delivery” is Christie Wilson's book from Google.
+It frames continuous delivery as a route — from the first checks to confident releases, without last-night heroics.
 The foreword was written by two respected engineers:

 • Jez Humble — co-author of “Continuous Delivery”, “DevOps Handbook”, and “Accelerate”.